 Eating fine chocolate is far more than a simple indulgence.
 It’s a complex sensory experience, filled with diverse tastes, aromas, and textures.
 From delicate floral notes to a creamy mouthfeel, the best cacao and chocolate offer distinctive flavour profiles.

 But what flavours should you expect?
 And how can people new to fine cacao and chocolate learn to taste these exquisite profiles?
 I spoke to Dr Carla Martin, Founder and Executive Director of the Fine Cacao and Chocolate Institute (FCCI), to find out all this and more.

 Chocolate bar.
 Credit: Michał Grosicki

 Cacao & Chocolate Flavour Profiles

-Just like coffee, cacao and chocolate have a wide range of flavours, aromas, textures, and more.
+Just like coffee, cacao and chocolate have a wide range of flavours, aromas, and textures.
 And just like coffee, some are more prized than others.

 Some people say that there are five, or seven, or even eleven basic flavour profiles for cacao.
 But these descriptions can be reductive.
 The FCCI, in contrast, has developed a detailed cacao bean evaluation sheet.
 It lists numerous aromas and tastes, both defective and positive/neutral.

 Dr Martin tells me, “The most desirable flavour profiles in cacao and chocolate are those that are typified by balanced amounts of astringency and bitterness (not overpowering), have an enjoyable cocoa aroma, and also have delicate notes such as fruity, floral, spicy, herbal, nutty, or caramel/malty/candied.